YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBCRERR8, Database file xxxx, or location yyyy blk = zzzz error: aaaa was bbbb, expecting cccc -- called from module yyy at line xxx

 Run Time Error: This message is the same as a DBCRERR message except that bbbb and cccc are 8-byte quantities (as opposed to 4-byte quantitites in DBCRERR).
-See Error description for message DBCRERR.
+See Error description for message DBCRERR above.

 Action: YottaDB often fixes this error unless there is a more serious problem causing this error.
 If there is a more serious problem, accompanying messages identify the cause.